Welcome to the Fraternity and Sorority Life page at Cal State L.A.!

-- Understand that the fraternity/sorority recruitment at CSULA is competitive, and not everyone who wants to be Greek will find a chapter that fits them.
+- Understand that the fraternity/sorority recruitment at Cal State L.A. is competitive, and not everyone who wants to be Greek will find a chapter that fits them.

 - Do not become overly involved in the sorority and fraternity recruitment/intake process; this is your son or daughter's decision.
 There will be plenty of activities and events for you to attend or even help plan once your student joins one of our organizations.